stacks-network/docs/src/pages/understand-stacks/overview.md

 [@page-reference | inline]
 | /understand-stacks/proof-of-transfer

-### API

-You can use the Stacks 2.0 Blockchain API to query the blockchain and interact with smart contracts.

-[@page-reference | inline]
-| /understand-stacks/stacks-blockchain-api

 ### Mining

 Mining is required to make the network usable, trustworthy, and secure.
 Miners verify incoming transactions, participate in the consensus mechanism, and write new blocks to the blockchain.